Tomato Talk | Harvesting

 Leave your tomatoes to ripen as long as possible until the end of the season.
 When frost nears or your plants are done producing, pull tomato plants entirely and let remaining tomatoes ripen inside (or make wonderful recipes with green tomatoes like pickled green tomatoes and salsas).
 If your plants showed signs of disease during the growing season, your safest bet is to remove them entirely instead of adding them to home compost piles.

-This fresh, flavorful salad for six can be prepared in 45 minutes or less, but requires additional unattended time for flavors to blend.
+Salad serves six, prep time 45 minutes or less, requires additional time for flavors to blend.